Each oak-framed garage and carport is fully customisable – designed to suit your exact specifications in size, layout, and architectural detail.

 Do I need planning permission for my oak garage and carport?

-In many cases, detached oak garages and timber carports are classed as outbuildings and do not require planning permission.
-These structures often fall under permitted development rights, especially when positioned separately from your main house.
+In many cases, oak garages and timber carports are considered outbuildings and fall under permitted development rights, meaning planning permission isn’t required – especially if the structure is detached from your main home.

-However, if the garage is attached to your existing property, it’s considered an extension and may be subject to different planning rules.
+However, if your oak garage or carport is attached to your property, it may be classified as an extension, which is subject to different planning regulations.

 Is your oak sustainably sourced?

-Yes – all of our oak is FSC® and PEFC certified, sourced exclusively from responsibly managed European forests.
-These certifications ensure full traceability and compliance with the highest standards of sustainable forestry.
+Yes – all of our European oak is both FSC® and PEFC certified, ensuring it comes from responsibly managed forests.

 What is the difference between a carport and a garage?